mosaicnetworks/babble/docs/usage.rst

 Manual Setup
 ------------

-The above scripts hide a lot of the complications involved in setting up a Babble network.
+The above scripts hide a lot of the work required for setting up a Babble network.
 They generate the configuration files automatically, copy them to the right places and launch the nodes in Docker containers.
 We recommend looking at these scripts closely to understand how the demo works.
 Here, we will attempt to explain the individual steps that take place behind the scenes.

 Configuration
 ~~~~~~~~~~~~~

 Babble reads configuration from the directory specified by the ``datadir`` flag
-which defaults to ``~/.babble`` on linux/osx.
-This directory must contain two
+which defaults to ``~/.babble`` on UNIX systems.
+This directory should contain
-files:
+the following files:

- - ``peers.json``  : Lists all the participants in the network.
- - ``priv_key``: Contains the private key of the validator runnning the node.
+ - ``priv_key``    : The private key of the validator runnning the node.
+ - ``peers.json``  : The current validator-set.
+ - ``genesis.peers.json`` : (optional, default peers.json) The initial
+   validator-set of the network.

+Keys
+****

-Every participant has a cryptographic key-pair that is used to encrypt, sign
+Every participant has a cryptographic key-pair that it uses to encrypt, sign and
-and verify messages.
-The private key is secret but the public key is used by
+verify messages.
+The private key is secret but the public key is used by other
-other nodes to verify messages signed with the private key.
-The encryption
+nodes to verify messages signed with the private key.

-scheme used by Babble is ECDSA with the secp256k1 curve (like Bitcoin and
+The encryption scheme used by Babble is ECDSA with the secp256k1 curve (like
-Ethereum).
+Bitcoin and Ethereum).

-To run a Babble network, it is necessary to predefine who the participants are
-going to be.
-Each participant will generate a key-pair and decide which network
-address it is going to be using for the Babble protocol.
-Someone, or some
+Babble's ``keygen`` command can be used to generate key-pairs in the appropriate
+format.

+Peers
+*****

+``peers.json`` and ``genesis.peers.json`` are used to determine the current and
+initial validator-sets of a network.

+``genesis.peers.json`` corresponds to the initial validator-set; the one that
+the hashgraph was started with.
+If ``genesis.peers.json`` is not provided,
+Babble will use ``peers.json`` as the genesis validator-set.

+``peers.json`` corresponds to the current validator-set.
+These are the nodes
+that are allowed to record new Events in the hashgraph, and who will gossip
+among eachother.

+``peers.json`` and ``gensesis.peers.json`` are not necessarily equal because the
+:ref:`dynamic membership protcol <dynamic_participants>` enables new nodes to
+join or leave a live Babble network dynamically.
+It is important for a joining
+node to know the initial validator-set in order to replay and verify the
+hashgraph up to the point where it joins.

+It is possible to start a Babble network with just a single node, or with a
+predefined validator-set composed of multiple nodes.

-process, then needs to aggregate the public keys and network addresses of all
+In the latter case, someone, or some process, needs to aggregate the public keys
-participants into a single file - the peers.json file.
-Every participant uses a
+and network addresses of all participants into a single file (``peers.json``),
-copy of the same peers.json file.
-Babble will read that file to identify the
+and ensure that everyone has a copy of this file.
+It is left to the user to
-participants in the network, communicate with them and verify their
-cryptographic signatures.

-To generate key-pairs in a format usable by Babble, we have created the
-``keygen`` command.
-It is left to the user to derive a scheme to produce the
+derive a scheme to produce the configuration files but the docker demo scripts
-configuration files but the docker demo scripts are a good place to start.
+are a good place to start.

+Example
+*******

-So let us say I want to participate in a Babble network.
+Let us say I want to participate in a Babble network.
 I am going to start by
 running ``babble keygen`` to create a key-pair:

 ::

   babble keygen
-  Your private key has been saved to: /home/martin/.babble/priv_key
+  Your private key has been saved to: /home/[user]/.babble/priv_key
-  Your public key has been saved to: /home/martin/.babble/key.pub
+  Your public key has been saved to: /home/[user]/.babble/key.pub

 Next, I am going to copy the public key (key.pub) and communicate it to whoever
 is responsible for producing the peers.json file.
 At the same time, I will tell
 them that I am going to be listening on 172.77.5.2:1337.
-You may also
+You may also optionally
-optionally supply a moniker for each node, which is far more readable than a
+supply a moniker for each node, which is far more readable than a public key
-public key address.
+address.

 Suppose three other people do the same thing.
 The resulting peers.json file
 could look something like this: